ibm-cloud-docs/openshift/rhel-deprecation.md

 The information on this page applies to VPC clusters only.
 It does not apply to Satellite or Classic clusters.
 {: important}

 Beginning with version 4.18 clusters on VPC infrastructure, Red Hat Enterprise Linux (RHEL) worker nodes are deprecated.
-Support for RHEL worker nodes ends with the release of version 4.22.
+Version 4.22 is the last version to support RHEL worker nodes.
 Migrate your clusters to use RHCOS worker nodes as soon as possible.
 {: deprecated}

-Red Hat Enterprise Linux CoreOS (RHCOS) is the default operating system and beginning with version 4.22, RHCOS is the only supported operated system for {{site.data.keyword.openshiftlong_notm}}.
+Red Hat Enterprise Linux CoreOS (RHCOS) is the default operating system for {{site.data.keyword.openshiftlong_notm}}.
+Version 4.22 is the last version to support RHEL worker nodes.
+Future versions will require RHCOS worker nodes.

 RHCOS represents the next generation of single-purpose container operating system technology by providing the quality standards of RHEL with automated, remote upgrade features.